-A motherboard is fairly hard to miss.
-It is after all the biggest board by size on a computer.
-If you are new to PCs and PC building then you may ask what does a motherboard look like.
+A motherboard is pretty hard to miss.
+It is, after all, the most extensive board by size on a computer.
+You may ask, “what does a motherboard look like” if you are new to PCs and PC building.

 There are many different form factors or sizes of motherboards too.
-While motherboards can be different in sizes, they serve the same purpose.
+While motherboards can be other in size, they serve the same purpose.

-In the following text, I will talk in detail about what a motherboard looks like and also talk about its parts and their purpose.
+In the following text, I will talk in detail about what a motherboard looks like, its parts, and its purpose.

 So What Does a Motherboard Look Like?

-As mentioned, it is fairly difficult to miss a motherboard on a PC.
-A motherboard is basically a large circuit board with specialized chips, interfaces, sockets and ports.
+As mentioned, it is difficult to miss a motherboard on a PC.
+A motherboard is a large circuit board with specialized chips, interfaces, sockets, and ports.

-They also have an abundance of electrical circuit subcomponents such as small and large capacitors and inductors which also cannot be missed.
+They also have an abundance of electrical circuit subcomponents, such as small and large capacitors and inductors, which must be noticed.

-The following image shows what a motherboard basically looks like without any components attached to it.
+The following image shows what a motherboard looks like without any attached components.

-As such, a motherboard essentially serves as the skeleton on which the rest of the components connect.
+As such, a motherboard serves as the skeleton on which the rest of the components connect.

-If CPU is the brain of a computer, then motherboard is the body, the skeleton and the nerve system.
+If the CPU is the brain of a computer, then the motherboard is the body, the skeleton, and the nerve system.

-It not only holds the rest of the components together, just as a skeleton holds our body, it also serves as the primary network or channel through which different components communicate with each other, like the nervous system.
+It not only holds the rest of the components together, just as a skeleton holds our body, but it also serves as the primary network or channel through which different parts communicate, like the nervous system.

 Also Read: How Much is a Motherboard?